Coronavirus digest: Australian vaccine rollout like 'Hunger Games' | DW | 05.07.2021

 In a statement released ahead of his press conference, he urged the Britons to "learn to live with" the virus.

-The full reopening was initially aimed for June 21, but a surge in the Delta variant, believed to be even more contagious than the original strain, forced the government to push the date further.
+Full reopening was initially planned for June 21, but a surge in the delta variant, believed to be even more contagious than the original strain, forced the government to push back the date.

 "Today we will set out how we can restore people's freedoms," the prime minister's statement on Monday read.